 Statement of the Generic Names Supporting Organization Council on ICANN’s Draft Five-Year Strategic Plan for Fiscal Years 2021 through 2025

 The Generic Names Supporting Organization (GNSO) Council welcomes the opportunity to provide input on those aspects of ICANN’s draft five-year Strategic Plan for fiscal years 2021 through 2025 which are of relevance to our remit.
-Thus, while this statement is made on behalf of the GNSO Council, our comments are intended to complement, and not replace, any input that may be provided on the Strategic Plan by individual GNSO Stakeholder Groups and Constituencies.
+Thus, while these comments are submitted on behalf of the GNSO Council, our comments are intended to complement, and not replace, any input that may be provided on the Strategic Plan by individual GNSO Stakeholder Groups and Constituencies.

-This comment was prepared by the Council's Standing Committee on Budget and Operations (Standing Committee), whose membership includes both Councilors and Subject Matter Experts from across the GNSO.
-The Standing Committee has reviewed every page of the Strategic Plan and accompanying backgrounder, and for ease of reference, our comments follow the original structure of the document.

 Introduction to the Strategic Plan

-The GNSO Council believes that the potential for greater regulatory activity and other internal and external factors underscore the importance of ICANN’s next strategic plan continuing to guide ICANN org and the ICANN community toward more accountability, transparency, and representative engagement.
+The GNSO Council recognizes the potential impact of greater regulatory activity and other internal and external factors on ICANN’s existing gTLD policies, and on ongoing and future GNSO Policy Development Processes and Implementation Review Teams.
+These potential impacts underscore the importance of ICANN’s next strategic plan continuing to guide ICANN org and the ICANN community toward more awareness, coordination, accountability, transparency, and representative engagement.
 We are broadly comfortable with the five trends that have been identified, however we offer more specific comments in the text that follows.

 Vision

-For ease of reference, we have extracted specific text from the Strategic Plan, and will offer line-by-line annotations:

-To be a champion of the single, open, and globally interoperable Internet, by being the independent, trusted, multistakeholder steward of the Internet’s unique identifiers, and by providing an open and collaborative environment where diverse stakeholders come together in the global public interest to:

-This introductory statement to the vision is broadly acceptable to the GNSO Council.

-- Secure operational excellence of the IANA functions;

-The GNSO Council asks that ‘secure’ be revised to ‘ensure’, because to secure privileges security concerns, while ‘ensure’ more accurately reflects the desire to guarantee excellence.

-- Continuously improve the unique identifier systems;

-This statement is acceptable.

-- Strengthen the security of the Domain Name System and the DNS Root Server System;

-This statement is acceptable.

 - Evolve ICANN’s governance model to remain effective, transparent, and accountable;

-This statement calls for action to remain the same.
-It implies that ICANN is effective, transparent, and accountable.
-It is important to the GNSO Council that ICANN acknowledges that it is far from perfect in these areas, and so the GNSO Council proposes that ICANN acknowledge that continued evolution is needed here.
-A better wording would be, “Evolve ICANN’s governance model to be increasingly effective, transparent, and accountable”.
+If evolution and improvements to ICANN governance model are necessary, the GNSO Council suggest amending this statement to read “Evolve ICANN’s governance model to be increasingly effective, transparent, and accountable”.

 - Improve the effectiveness of ICANN’s policy development processes;